contactjw/notepad-clone/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need to install Qt Framework Version 5.12.4.

 ```
 Give examples